 - Email ORCOVID@211info.org

 - CDC COVID-19 Vaccine Website

 - Oregon Health Authority's vaccine pages in English and Spanish

 Still have questions?

-If you still have questions after reviewing this page and the other web pages listed above, please send a detailed email to CovidVaccine@co.washington.or.us and someone will get back to you as soon as possible.
+If you still have questions after reviewing this page and the other web pages listed above, please send an email to CovidVaccine@co.washington.or.us and someone will get back to you as soon as possible.